Designer Kitchens Online: A Fun and Easy Way to Create your Space

 THINK OUTSIDE THE KITCHEN

 Open floor plans in lofts and condos often have very small kitchens tucked away at the end of the open space.
 So why not move some of your kitchen storage outside of the kitchen and into the rest of that area?
-In this open kitchen, the same cabinets are used in the area adjacent the bookcases.
+One of the many unique kitchen ideas for small spaces is shown in this open kitchen.
+The same cabinets are used in the area adjacent the bookcases.
 This area can be used as a pantry, small appliance storage, or for china.
 It’s close enough to be accessible, and the matching cabinets help make the statement that this area is really part of the kitchen, too.

 In the kitchen itself, the cabinets are extra tall, extending right to the soffits in the ceiling to help give you extra storage there as well.
 This is matched by the height of the bookcases and cabinets outside the kitchen, giving the entire room more height and function at the same time.
 While we have you, are you interested in learning more about how Mod Cabinetry can help you with your small kitchen project?